Study of time evolution of the bend-over energy in the energetic particle spectrum at a parallel shock: Introduction

-In this paper, we study the parallel shock acceleration of test particles by solving the Newton-Lorentz equation in the shock frame with pre-exist turbulent magnetic field.
-With large amount of trajectories of particles we get double power law with bend-over energy $E_b$.
-We study the time variation of $E_b$ by comparing the simulation results with theoretical modling.
-In section 2, we show our simulation model.
-In section 3, we show the theoretical models of the bend-over energy.
-In section 4, we show the numerical results and the comparison with different models.
-In section 5, we show conclusions and discussions.
+In the present paper, we study the parallel shock acceleration of test particles by numerically solving the equation of motion of particles in the shock frame in prescribed turbulent magnetic field.
+By calculating the trajectories of a large number of particles we obtain power-law energy spectra of accelerated particles with a bend-over energy $E_0$.
+We then investigate the variation of $E_0$ over time and compare the simulations with the results from theoretical models.
+We describe our simulation model in section 2, followed by the theoretical models of the bend-over energy in section 3.
+In section 4, we present the numerical results and the comparison with different models.
+Finally, we show conclusions and discussions in section 5.